 Cons

 The Nexstand K2 is the Roost V3’s biggest competitor — and it costs less than half the price.
-At 8.2 ounces and folding down to the size of a rolled-up magazine (1.5 x 1.5 x 14 inches), it’s almost as portable as the Roost while holding up to 20 lbs.
-That weight capacity is impressive — the K2 handles gaming laptops that would crush flimsier stands.
+At 8.2 ounces and folding down to the size of a rolled-up magazine (1.5 x 1.5 x 14 inches), it’s nearly as portable as the Roost while holding up to 20 lbs.
+That capacity handles gaming laptops that would buckle flimsier stands.

 Eight height settings give you decent range for dialing in your screen position.
-The fiberglass-reinforced nylon construction is lightweight and surprisingly strong, though it doesn’t feel as rigid as the Roost’s interlocking truss design.
-There’s a small amount of flex during heavy typing, though it’s not enough to be a real problem.
+The fiberglass-reinforced nylon construction is lightweight and strong, though it doesn’t feel as rigid as the Roost’s interlocking truss design.
+There’s a small amount of flex during heavy typing — not enough to be a real problem, but noticeable compared to the Roost.

-The one complaint I hear from K2 users is the front edge — on some laptops, the lip where the stand grips the chassis can feel a bit aggressive.
+The most common complaint from K2 users is the front lip: on some laptops, the edge where the stand grips the chassis feels a bit aggressive.
 Check your laptop’s front edge thickness before buying.
-But for $30, the K2 is the best value in the portable stand category by a wide margin.
+For $35, the K2 is the best value in the portable stand category by a clear margin.

-Best for: Travelers and commuters who want Roost-level portability at half the price.
+Who should buy this: Travelers and commuters who want Roost-level portability without the Roost-level price.

 Nulaxy C1 Laptop Stand